Efficient End-to-End Visual Document Understanding with Rationale Distillation: Experimental results

-\paragraph{What is the quality of the rationale generated by the student model?} On \infovqa, we analyze the quality of the student-generated rationale in comparison to evidence provided by the Google Cloud OCR system and several ways to sub-select fragments of similar length from it including the \palm (Figure~\ref{fig:student_quality}).
-The comparison is shown in order of increasing computation costs and engineering complexity from left to right.
-All other models except \qid are evaluated with \pts-Base trained with \ourmethod, using corresponding rationales as decoder input during inference.
+We experiment with combinations of tasks and sampling data proportions.
+The ablation results in Table~\ref{tab:multi_distill} shows the effectiveness of distilling the tools with multitask training.
+The baseline that uses a single task predicting the answer obtains ANLS 36.8 (as shown in Table 2), and multi-task training improves performance to 38.7 for the best mixture, while not adding any inference-time cost.
+However performance when predicting rationales at inference time (RD) is higher, at 40.1 ANLS.

-\paragraph{Decoupling rationale and answer prediction} \ourmethod uses the same student model (with a single set of parameters $\theta$) to predict rationales and answers. ``Another Student'' refers to using a student model, with a separate set of parameters, only responsible for rationale prediction.
-While training separate models for predicting different intermediate steps has been shown beneficial for ScienceQA~\cite{zhang2023multimodal}, this configuration results in slightly worse performance on \infovqa dev set.
-Moreover, it also adds engineering complexity, storage, and compute.
+\paragraph{What is the usefulness of the rationale generated by the student in comparison to external tools?} On \infovqa, we analyze the usefulness of the student-generated rationale in comparison to evidence from the OCR tool and several ways to sub-select fragments of similar length from it including LLM-Summarizer without access to gold answer (based on \palm) (Figure~\ref{fig:student_quality}).
+The systems are shown (from left to right) in order of increasing computation costs and engineering complexity.
+All methods except \qid are evaluated with \pts-Base trained with \ourmethod, using corresponding rationales as decoder input during inference.